amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 In mathematics, a generic binary function $f$ is written as $f(a, b)$, and a generic binary operator $\bigotimes$ is written as $a \bigotimes b$.
 In prefix notation, they are written as `f a b` and `⨂ a b`.
 In postfix notation, they are written as `a b f` and `a b ⨂`.
 Mathematical notations evolved organically through the centuries.
 On the other hand, the prefix notation was invented by the Polish logician [Jan Łukasiewicz](https://en.wikipedia.org/wiki/Jan_%C5%81ukasiewicz) in 1924.
 Therefore, the prefix notation is known as the Polish notation, in his honour.
 The prefix [s-expression](https://en.wikipedia.org/wiki/S-expression) syntax of the LISP programming language is in fact the Polish notation.
 The postfix [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) input method is the opposite of the prefix notation, hence, the "reverse".
 Both the prefix and the postfix notations are reviled by the uninitiated, but revered by the cognoscenti.

-Because mathematical notation is meant to be read by humans, it can be fussy and, sometimes, downright quirky.
-The irregular syntax is quite a chore for a computer to interpret.
-For instance, the expression $2 - (\frac{5}{4 -2} + 8) = -8.5$ is parsed by building the a symbol tree consisting of nine nodes (one node per symbol) in memory in the first pass, and by reducing the tree to the result $-8.5$ in the second pass:
+Because mathematical notation is meant to be read by humans, the syntax can be fussy and irregular.
+It is quite a chore for a computer to interpret written mathematics.
+For instance, the expression $2 - (\frac{5}{4 -2} + 8) = -8.5$ is parsed by building the a symbol tree consisting of nine nodes (one node per symbol) in memory during the first pass, and by reducing the tree to the result $-8.5$ during the second pass:

 - $-$
   - $2$